flyteorg/flyte/rsts/deployment/security/security.rst

 ************
 There are certain init-containers that still require root permissions and hence we required to override the security context for these.
-For eg : in case of `Flyteadmin <https://github.com/flyteorg/flyte/blob/master/charts/flyte/templates/admin/deployment.yaml>`__ the init container of check-db-ready is not able to resolve the host for the checks and fails.
+For example: in case of `Flyteadmin <https://github.com/flyteorg/flyte/blob/master/charts/flyte/templates/admin/deployment.yaml>`__ the init container of check-db-ready that runs postgres-provided docker image is not able to resolve the host for the checks and fails.
 This is mostly due to no read permissions on etc/hosts file.
-Only the check-db-ready container is run using the root user and which we will plan to fix aswell.
+Only the check-db-ready container is run using the root user and which we will plan to fix as well.